unchainedshop/unchained/docs/source/installation/install-storefront.md

 ---
-title: Setup the shop
+title: Install and setup the storefront web-app
-sidebar_title: Install shop
+sidebar_title: Install store
 ---

 > To test the Unchained Engine we setup the test frontend project **Storefront** created with [React.js](https://reactjs.org/) and [Next.js](https://nextjs.org/) locally.

 This tutorial helps you:

-- Setup a basic Unchained backed shop (web app)
+- Install the shop Storefront locally
 - Conntect to the Unchained Engine via graphQL

 ## Step 1: Installation